elisesirivisal/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL
-Used code structure from module 13
+Used code structure from module 13, worked alone.